OpenXR for Spatial Displays

 Who is this for?

-DisplayXR is designed so application developers, display vendors, OEMs, and vertical integrators can each pick up exactly the layer they need without forking the rest.
+DisplayXR is layered so app developers, contributors, and display vendors can each pick up exactly the part they need without forking the rest.

 The Ecosystem